bobthearsonist/bespoked-bikes/README.md

 I don't like the current controller layout, I would like to have individual controller files with the routes defined there.
 I was wrestling with nswag a little too much getting that running and moved on since it's really just organizational.

-* better layout in scalar per controller
+- better layout in scalar per controller
-* better folder organization
+- better folder organization
-* possibly more annoying DI setup
+- possibly more annoying DI setup

 #### DateTimeOffset

 We're using DateTimeOffset instead of DateTime to handle date and time values.
 This ensures that we have a consistent representation of time across different time zones and avoids issues with daylight saving time.

 I discovered some of the way through that I had picked DateTime for the formats and should likely be using DateTimeOffset.
 I found it before we got to the Sale objects which will have some time values in the API contract.
 It just makes it a lot easier to work across time zones with practically zero overheads.

+### refit for integration tests

+Refit let me generate a client straight from the open API doc and validate things like middleware behavior easily.

+### Testing Strategy

+we strayed form the original plan a good bit when it took me longer than expected to get the basic structure in place.

+the first good tests i added were right after supposedly getting to a mvp. it showed that there is actually a bug.

 ### planning phase